tezos-commons/baseDAO/TreasuryDAO.md

 **Class:** Action exception

-**Fires if:** An error occurred why trying to drop a proposal due to the proposal is not an accepted proposal
+**Fires if:** An error occurred when trying to drop a proposal due to the proposal is not an accepted proposal

 **Representation:** `("FAIL_DROP_PROPOSAL_NOT_ACCEPTED", ())`.